 Involvement with IMI at a strategic level, such as a member of the Board, provides forethought-leading companies an opportunity to help drive one of the key social and economic challenges for the future, namely progressive conflict management.
 The companies with a senior executive on the IMI Board are able to influence the development of rule of law to a more collaborative, solution-orientated, relationship-building framework.
 This coincides with many multinationals’ shared interests in protecting and enhancing reputation and trust (as evidenced in the 2011 Edelman Trust Barometer) as well as preventive law, risk containment and cost savings.
 They are publicly perceived as helping develop mediation and ADR on a practical level throughout the world.
 One of the spin-off practical benefits is that when these companies propose mediation as part of their ongoing business, that proposal is viewed not as an expression of weakness but as a genuine implementation of corporate policy and ethos.

 IMI is a non-profit foundation (‘stichting’) and charity (‘ANBI’) registered in The Hague, and is funded entirely by donations.
 Current IMI funding sources include private and public donations, grants from dispute resolution foundations, business sponsorships and voluntary Listing Contributions from IMI Certified Mediators.
 Learn more about IMI’s Charity Status and Funding.

-The Hague is the City of International Peace, Justice, Reconciliation, and Security, and the Municipality of The Hague is a Patron of IMI that continues to provide subsidised office space in the city’s NGO Building, close to the Peace Palace.
+The Hague is the City of International Peace, Justice, Reconciliation, and Security, and the Municipality of The Hague has been a Patron of IMI, initially providing subsidised office space for IMI, close to the Peace Palace.